publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schII/ptA/m__us_usc_t42_s7545.md

         (1) __Plan revisions for CO nonattainment areas__

-            (A) Each State in which there is located all or part of an area which is designated under subchapter I of this chapter as a nonattainment area for carbon monoxide and which has a carbon monoxide design value of 9.5 parts per million (ppm) or above based on data for the 2-year period of 1988 and 1989 and calculated according to the most recent interpretation methodology issued by the Administrator prior to November 15, 1990, shall submit to the Administrator a State implementation plan revision under [section 7410 of this title][/us/usc/t42/s7410] and part D of subchapter I of this chapter for such area which shall contain the provisions specified under this subsection regarding oxygenated gasoline.
+            (A) Each State in which there is located all or part of an area which is designated under subchapter I as a nonattainment area for carbon monoxide and which has a carbon monoxide design value of 9.5 parts per million (ppm) or above based on data for the 2-year period of 1988 and 1989 and calculated according to the most recent interpretation methodology issued by the Administrator prior to November 15, 1990, shall submit to the Administrator a State implementation plan revision under [section 7410 of this title][/us/usc/t42/s7410] and part D of subchapter I for such area which shall contain the provisions specified under this subsection regarding oxygenated gasoline.

             (B) A plan revision which contains such provisions shall also be submitted by each State in which there is located any area which, for any 2-year period after 1989 has a carbon monoxide design value of 9.5 ppm or above.
 The revision shall be submitted within 18 months after such 2-year period.